Begin Your Journey to Weight Loss

 Welcome to the interactive online home of NJ Bariatric Institute located in New Jersey and lead by board certified Bariatric surgeon, Dr. Nicholas Bertha.
 It is our mission to help individuals move towards a healthier, longer life free of co-morbidities and the inconveniences caused by obesity through bariatric surgery.

 Those who struggle with being overweight know firsthand the difficulty with losing weight.
 We address this as obesity, a disease Dr. Nicholas Bertha along with his staff at NJ Bariatric treat this disease every day.
 Studies show that weight loss will help improve the serious health risks caused by obesity.
 Patients have improvements to diabetes, sleep apnea and an overall better quality of life.
 It does take more than just surgery, it also requires motivation and commitment to a lifestyle change.

 Thinking of Weight Loss Surgery – Think NJ Bariatric Institute

-If you’re thinking about weight loss surgery, such as Gastric Band (LAP-BAND or REALIZE BAND), Gastric Sleeve, Gastric Bypass or bariatric revision surgery, or are interested in a non-surgical weight loss option starting here is an important first step.
+If you’re thinking about weight loss surgery, such as Gastric Band (LAP-BAND), Gastric Sleeve, Gastric Bypass or bariatric revision surgery, or are interested in a non-surgical weight loss option starting here is an important first step.